By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 3. You are of a non-Christian faith and are concerned about discrimination.

 Counselors have a duty to maintain confidentiality.
 It is not just an ethical duty but a legal one also.
 You would think that they would all rigorously avoid talking about clients outside the session.
 I wish I could tell you that no counselor ever does this.
-Unfortunately some do reveal clients secrets.
+Unfortunately, some do reveal the client’s secrets.

 Every semester when I teach some student comes up after class to ask me about confidentiality.
 Way too often they have a story to tell about how they or someone they know went to see a counselor and then what they said got out.